Intrinsical-AI/Intrinsical-AI/README.md

 ## About Me

 * Specialized in **Retrieval-Augmented Generation (RAG)**, dense retrieval systems, and embedding geometry.
-* Experienced in building reproducible ML pipelines using **FAISS**, **SQLite**, and inference frameworks.
+* Experienced in building reproducible ML pipelines using **Langchain & Haystack**.
-* Translating cutting-edge research into reliable, production-ready code.
+* Translating cutting-edge research into ready-to-go code.

 ---